 If you’re looking for something else, use the search, categories and tags in the sidebar, or check out my most recent posts below.

 2026 is another year of short stories.
 In this weekly series, I talk about short story writing, from idea and draft to submission.
-This is week three: Jan.
-17 – Jan.
-23. Stats Keeping up the Pace These first few weeks of the year have been about setting up a…
+This is week six: Feb.
+8 – Feb.
+15 Stats Goals and Results My goals from last week were: Although I’ve been generally keeping up with my…

 Something went wrong.
 Please refresh the page and/or try again.